 |If you're ready and know the program you want, apply now.||Download and complete the (PDF) application/registration form and fax to 604.443.8450||Visit us at one of our campus locations.|

 After you apply, you can check application status to see if all of the requirements have been met or to update contact information.
 Please use the temporary login ID and Personal Identification Number (PIN) that you used to complete your original online application.

-This full-time, 16-month diploma program is offered on a full time basis and is divided into four levels.
+This diploma program is offered on a full time basis and is divided into four levels.
 Each level must be successfully completed before the next one can be started.
 A major emphasis of this program is active student participation.
-Throughout the program, instructors will encourage students to become increasingly more self-directed and responsible for their own learning.
-Students are expected to come to class well-prepared for active participation in classroom, nursing lab and clinical activities.
+Throughout the program the instructors will encourage the students to become increasingly more self directed and responsible for their own learning.
+Students are expected to come to class well prepared for active participation in classroom, nursing lab and clinical activities.

 Course guides provide direction of learning in preparation, in course activities and reflection of the content.
 The instructor acts as facilitator and expert to promote an environment conducive for learning through activities such as guided discussion, debate, audio-visual presentation, group activities, skill building exercises and simulation.
 Several courses are offered in a mixed delivery mode including in-class as well as online activities.

-Explores the older adult and concepts related to aging and chronic illness in various settings.
+Level two explores the older adult and concepts related to ageing and chronic illness in various settings.